alecstem/REUWebsite/materials.md

 ## Project Materials

-Here you may access the materials that we created during the course of the REU.
+These are all of the materials we created during the course of the REU.
+The progress meetings is an overview of each weeks progress, the presentations are slides presenting our research, and the written materials holds our papers and poster.

 ### Weekly Progress Meetings